-We implement our algorithms on Python using Pytorch~\cite{NEURIPS2019_9015} library for the visual localization pipeline and the bending energy optimization algorithm.
-For optimization of trajectories and pose parameters with bending energy (eq.~\refg{2} and~\refg{5} in the paper), we use Adam~\cite{kingma2014adam} optimizer with number of iterations, learning rate and rigidness coefficient $\lambda$ acting as hyperparameters.
+We implement our algorithms in Python using the PyTorch~\cite{NEURIPS2019_9015} library for the contact prediction network and the bending energy optimization algorithm.
+For the latter, we use the Adam~\cite{kingma2014adam} optimizer with $1000$ iterations, with the learning rate and the rigidness coefficient $\lambda$ acting as hyperparameters.

-Performance-wise, the most computationally expensive part of our algorithm is the visual localization pipeline, requiring $8$ seconds per frame to run on NVIDIA Q8000 GPU.
-Other parts of the algorithm does not add significantly to this time estimation.
-We use such computationally expensive pipeline to achieve the best localization results as the performance of visual localization network itself is not the aim of our study.
-We expect that this pipeline can be replaced by less demanding alternative, but this can lead to a localization quality drop.
+The most computationally expensive part of our algorithm is the visual localization pipeline needed for HPS, requiring $8$ seconds per frame on an NVIDIA Q8000 GPU, while the other steps take little additional time.
+Such a computationally expensive pipeline provides good localization results and supports our exploration.
+Note that the performance of the visual localization network itself is not the focus of our study, and we expect that more efficient alternatives can replace this algorithm in the future.